plandex-ai/plandex/docs/docs/quick-start.md

 pdx new
 pdx l some-file.ts another-file.ts # load
 pdx t -f prompt.txt # tell
-plandex chat "is it clear from the context how to add a new line chart?" pdx diff pdx diff --ui pdx log
+pdx ct "is it clear from the context how to add a new line chart?" # chat pdx diff pdx diff --ui pdx log